JC 1 H2 Chemistry Tuition

 Frequently Asked Questions

 H2 Chemistry is strongly recommended for medical school applications in Singapore.
-The rigorous training in organic chemistry, biochemistry concepts, and laboratory skills provides essential preparation for medical studies.
+Our JC Chem programme at the H2 level provides rigorous training in organic chemistry, biochemistry concepts, and laboratory skills — essential preparation for medical studies.
+Read our H2 Chemistry guide.

 Organic chemistry requires understanding mechanisms rather than memorising reactions.
 We teach students to reason through electron movements and predict products, building systematic understanding that works for unfamiliar compounds.